Northern snakehead: Fish similar in appearance

-Bowfins (Amia calva) are commonly mistaken for northern snakeheads because of similarities in appearance, most noticeably their elongated, cylindrical shape, and long dorsal fin that runs along their backs.
-Bowfins are piscivorous fish commonly found throughout much of the eastern United States, and in southern Ontario and Quebec.
-However, unlike bowfin which are native to North America, the northern snakehead is considered an invasive species and environmentally harmful.
+The eyespot bowfin (Amia ocellicauda) and northern snakehead can be found in the same waters on the swampy tidal coastal plain of the mid-Atlantic United States, such as the Potomac and Delaware River, and are commonly confused with each other.
 Some contrasting differences in northern snakehead include the lack of a black eyespot on their caudal peduncle, a golden tan to brown coloration with dark splotches, a longer anal fin, a more elongated head, and an upper jaw that is shorter than its lower jaw.
-Another noticeable difference is that northern snakehead scales continue uniformly from their body to their head.
-The northern snakehead has scales that continue uniformly from the body through to their head, whereas bowfin heads are smooth and free of scales.
+Another noticeable difference is that the northern snakehead has scales that continue uniformly from the body through to their head, whereas bowfin heads are smooth and free of scales.

 Behavior

 The northern snakehead is a freshwater species and cannot tolerate salinity in excess of 10 parts per million.
-It is a facultative air breather; it uses a suprabranchial organ and a bifurcated ventral aorta that permits aquatic and aerial respiration.
+It is a facultative air breather; it uses a suprabranchial organ and a bifurcated ventral aorta that permit aquatic and aerial respiration.
 This unusual respiratory system allows it to live outside of water for several days; it can wriggle its way to other bodies of water or survive being transported by humans.
 Only young of this species (not adults) may be able to move overland for short distances using wriggling motions.
-The preferred habitats of this species are stagnant water with mud substrate and aquatic vegetation, or slow, muddy streams; it is primarily piscivorous, but is known to eat crustaceans, other invertebrates, and amphibians.
+The preferred habitats of this species are stagnant water with mud substrate and aquatic vegetation, or slow, murky, swampy streams; it is primarily piscivorous, but is known to eat crustaceans, other invertebrates, and amphibians.

 Reproduction

-The northern snakehead can double its population in as long as 15 years.
+The northern snakehead can double its population in as little as 15 years.
 It reaches sexual maturity at age three or four, when it will be about 30 to 35 cm long.
 The eggs are fertilized externally; a female can lay 100,000 eggs a year.
 Fertilization occurs in shallow water in the early morning.
 The eggs are yellow and spherical, about 2 mm in diameter.
 Eggs hatch after about 1–2 days, but they can take much longer at lower temperatures.
-The eggs are guarded by the parents until yolk absorption, when the eggs are about 8 mm long.
+The eggs are guarded by the parents until egg absorption, when the eggs are about 8 mm long.